longtongster/ml-project-template/README.md

 To run a specific stage from the `dvc.yaml` e.g. `preprocess` one can execute `dvc repro preprocess`.

 You can also define a `metrics` argument that refers to a metrics file `metrics.json`.
-With `dvc show metrics` you can see the metrics.
+With `dvc metrics show` you can see the metrics.
+You can then change a hyperparameter, rerun the pipeline and use `dvc metrics diff` to see the difference in metrics.

 ### DVC Data versioning